Newly Diagnosed: What You Need To Know

 If you are experiencing difficulty with your job, it is to your advantage to avail yourself of all resources available to determine if there is a way to maintain your job with some type of accommodation.
 However, if you have exhausted all avenues and it seems like your only option is to leave your job then there are various financial assistance options available to help with this transition.

 Short term disability (STD) insurance may be obtained via your own private policy or provided by an employer.
 NY State is one of a handful of states that require employers to provide short term disability.
 Cash benefits are 50 percent of your average weekly wage, but no more than $170 per week.
 Benefits are paid for a maximum of 26 weeks of disability during 52 consecutive weeks.
 Some employers provide more generous benefits however this will vary from organization to organization.
-People who work for the city and state are not eligible but may have coverage from their organization or union.

 If you go on STD you can use FMLA to protect your job but remember it will only last for 12 weeks so if you are on STD beyond the 12 weeks you are not protected under FMLA.
 In most situations you are eligible if you can show you are unable to perform your current job due to your medical condition.